rsdoiel/mkpage/README.md

 *mkrss* will scan a directory tree for Markdown files and add each markdown file with a corresponding HTML file to the RSS feed generated.

+#### frontmatter

+*frontmatter* will extract a Markdown files' front matter so you can process it with another tool.
+When you used in conjunction with *mkpage* you can render the same file into metadata about the file and HTML output.
+This is handy if you're using the front matter to build up metadata in an HTML template or building a corpus JSON document for use with browser side search engines like [Lunrjs](https://lunrjs.com).

 #### byline